CodeGator/CG.Green/README.md

 We are building the project against [.NET 7.x](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

-### What database(s) does it support?
+### What database(s) does it use?

-A goal of the project is to support a variety of back-end database.
-We currently support:
+A goal of the project is to use a variety of back-end databases.
+We currently operate with:

 * [SqlServer](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)